askmike/gekko/README.md

 -Gordon Gekko

 Gekko is a Bitcoin trading bot for [Mt.
-Gox](http://mtgox.com) written in node, it will feature multiple trading methods using technical analysis.
+Gox](http://mtgox.com) written in javascript running on [nodejs](http://nodejs.org), it will feature multiple trading methods using technical analysis (at this moment it only knows EMA).

 ## What?